 1. Helps to prevent damage to the eyes

 One of the various techniques welders use when working is arc welding.
 Here, the welder typically joins two metals using electricity.
 Welding tools usually create the necessary and sufficient heat capable of melting both metals, which upon cooling, they become one unit.
-This process usually uses a power source which creates an electric arc between the electrode and a base to melt the metal.
+This process usually uses a power source that creates an electric arc between the electrode and a base to melt the metal.
 Here, direct and alternating current can be used for welding.

 When the welder fires the electric arc, bright sparks are created in the process.
-This can in turn, cause a corneal light burn.
+This can, in turn, cause a corneal light burn.
 Here, the cornea of the eye can get burned and inflamed.
 The aftermath of this is excruciating pain, which can last for quite some time.
 To mitigate this problem, you should consider wearing a welding helmet.
-This equipment will offer the much-needed safety and eye protection from these flashes or sparks.
+This equipment will offer much-needed safety and eye protection from these flashes or sparks.

 2. Protects your head and the part of the neck

 Besides protecting your eyes, the welding helmet will protect your head, ears, and neck during work.
 The most fortunate thing is that the helmet is made of a material that makes it resistant to any impact when welding different objects.

 It is actually impenetrable from foreign objects.
 Although you might working in an environment where you are exposed to heavy machinery, you can be sure that your head and neck will be safe.

 3. Better vision to weld